 How does this work?

 UsedFirst.com is as a tool to assist car shoppers in finding the best used value based on typical depreciation trends by brand & model.
-We determine this by sorting on the difference between the full price paid and the average listing price the past twelve model years spanning all trim levels.
+We determine this by sorting on the difference between the original price paid and the current market price the past twelve model years spanning all trim levels.
 We also factor in what typical maintenance will cost for this particular model in each of those years.

 How accurate is this?